Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

-While ideally the measurements on AQC are direct samples from the Boltzmann distribution~\citep{d-wavesystemsinc._performance_2017,dixit_training_2021}, it requires solving a range of challenges that prohibit a direct use in our scenario~\citep{pochart_challenges_2021}: Mapping between the cost function and the physical system implemented on the AQC requires Hamiltonian scaling~\citep{pochart_challenges_2021}.
+\paragraph{Posterior recomputation.} While ideally the measurements on AQC are direct samples from the Boltzmann distribution~\citep{d-wavesystemsinc._performance_2017,dixit_training_2021}, it requires solving a range of challenges that prohibit a direct use in our scenario~\citep{pochart_challenges_2021}: Mapping between the cost function and the physical system implemented on the AQC requires Hamiltonian scaling~\citep{pochart_challenges_2021}.
 Estimating the scaling factor is nontrivial~\citep{nelson_highquality_2022} and prohibitive for using samples directly in many cases.
 Additionally, hardware limitations including imperfection of the processor and the spin-bath polarization effect~\citep{pochart_challenges_2021} prevent the AQC to sample the Boltzmann distribution exactly.
 Finally, as the energy term $E(Z)$ can only be implemented using the penalty method, the sampling density is influenced by solutions not fulfilling the constraints.

-We compensate for these limitations by evaluating the energy of all measured feasible solutions $Z'$ and recompute $p(Z | \vct{X})$ by evaluating the partitioning function over these, which only requires sampling solutions at a sufficiently high temperature.
+We compensate for these limitations by evaluating the energy of all measured feasible solutions $Z'$ and recompute $p(Z | {X})$ by evaluating the analytic partitioning function over these, which only requires sampling solutions at a sufficiently high temperature.